dannyjameswilliams/truncsm/README.md

   5. (Optional) specify the scaling function.
 The default argument is no scaling function for `sphere_sm` and Euclidean distance function for `truncsm`.
 For `sphere_sm`, you may choose `Haversine` or `Projected Euclidean`
   5. Run `truncsm` or `sphere_sm` using these arguments, which will numerically optimise to find the parameter estimates.

- ## `sphere_sm` Examples
+## Manifold Score Matching Examples

+### Main Tutorial
 Please see the Rmarkdown file in `tutorials/` to see a few examples of estimating in the case of a 2D sphere, using the von-Mises Fisher distribution and the Kent distribution.
+To run this file, make sure this package is installed (see above), then open `tutorials/simulate.Rmd` in Rstudio.
+Provided you have the necessary installations for rendering Rmarkdown content, you should be able to knit the document to a HTML or PDF, and view the results there.

+### Quick Example
 A quick example is given in the code snippet below.
 First, simulate some data from a von-Mises Fisher distribution.

 ```r
 library(truncsm)